RunestoneInteractive/thinkcspy/_sources/PythonModules/modules.rst

 	To that end, it is necessary to mention that many of the  modules available in standard Python will **not** work in the activecode environment.
-In fact, only turtle, math, and random have been ported at this point.
+In fact, only turtle, math, and random have been completely ported at this point.
 If you wish to explore any additional modules, you will need to also explore using a more robust development environment.

 **Check your understanding**